Attano/l4d2-tourney-rules/rules_EQLeague.md

 ##Section 5: Match scheduling and match rules

 #####5.1 Rounds and scheduling
-Pairings and brackets for each round will be posted weekly on Monday.
+Pairings for each round will be posted weekly on Monday.

 Althought not mandatory, players can use the free online scheduling tool at [doodle.com](http://doodle.com): it is free, functional, does not require registration, and supports time zones.

 ######5.1.1 Scheduling deadline
-Matches must be scheduled before the following Wednesday at midnight.

 Teams are encouraged to begin negotiating the schedule early; delinquent scheduling must be brought to the attention of the staff before the deadline.

 ######5.1.2 Reporting deadline
 Results must be submitted, with a screenshot, by the following Sunday at midnight.
-Failure to report weekly round results before the deadline will result in a double forfeit.
-Under no circumstances whatsoever will extensions be granted.
+Failure to report weekly round results accompanied with a screenshot of the final score for confirmation, will be recorded in a score of 1-0 for the winning team instead of .

 ######5.1.3 Scheduling duties
 Any player on the roster may perform scheduling duties.